fchamroukhi/uRMix_m/README.md

  Scripts for (curve) clustering with Regression Mixtures (polynomial, spline, B-spline, with mixed random effects) and the robust EM algorithm.
-The algorithm simultaneously estimated the model parameters, and the number of mixture components, by a regularized likelihood estimation approach.
+The algorithm simultaneously estimates the model parameters, and the number of mixture components, by a regularized likelihood estimation approach.
  Please cite the following papers and this code when using it:
  - F. Chamroukhi.
 Unsupervised learning of regression mixture models with unknown number of